CARA-ch/emed-service-guide/docs/transactions/iti41.md

 ### Rules for each type of document
 #### MTP
-* Treatment duration (defined in [dosage](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage.html)) should be within the period of validity of the document (defined by [`DocumentEntry.serviceStatTime`](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.2.19) and [`DocumentEntry.serviceStopTime`](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.2.20) metadata).
+* Treatment duration (defined in [dosage](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage.html)) should be within the period of validity of the document, defined by [`DocumentEntry.serviceStatTime`](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.2.19) and [`DocumentEntry.serviceStopTime`](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.2.20) metadata

 #### PRE
-* Treatment duration (defined in [dosage](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage.html)) should be within the [period of validity of the document](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest-definitions.html#MedicationRequest.dispenseRequest.validityPeriod).
+* Treatment duration (defined in [dosage](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage-medicationrequest.html) - `CHEMEDEPRDosageMedicationRequest.repeat.bounds`) should be within the [period of validity of the document](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest.html) (`CHEMEDEPRMedicationRequest.validityPeriod`).

-* Each PRE item should [refer to an MTP item](https://build.fhir.org/ig/hl7ch/ch-emed//StructureDefinition-ch-emed-medicationrequest-definitions.html#MedicationRequest.extension:treatmentplan) that must:
+* Each PRE item should [refer to an MTP item](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-document-medicationprescription.html) (`CHEMEDEPRMedicationRequest.treatmentplan`) that must:
     * Exist (has already been published, and never deleted)
     * Be [approved](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.2.2), ie. `DocumentEntry.availabilityStatus = approved`,
-    * Be valid, ie. the submission date must be within the [MTP `dosage`'s](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationstatement-treatmentplan-definitions.html#MedicationStatement.dosage) [`boundsPeriod`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage-definitions.html#Dosage.timing.repeat.bounds[x]:boundsPeriod).
+    * Be valid, ie. the submission date must be within the [MTP `dosage`'s](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage.html) `boundsPeriod` (`CHEMEDEPRDosage.repeat.bounds`).
-        * If the [`boundsPeriod`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-dosage-definitions.html#Dosage.timing.repeat.bounds[x]:boundsPeriod) is not defined, the entry is considered to be always active.
+        * If the `boundsPeriod` is not defined, the entry is considered to be always active.
         * If only a [`startDate`](http://hl7.org/fhir/R4/datatypes-definitions.html#Period.start) is specified, the MTP is considered to be active if the current date is after that date.
-    * [Active](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationstatement-treatmentplan-definitions.html#MedicationStatement.status), ie. `CHEMEDEPRMedicationStatement.status = active`
+    * Active, ie. `CHEMEDEPRDocumentMedicationTreatmentPlan.CHEMEDEPRMedicationStatement.status = active`
     * For the same patient.

-* [PRE document's date of validity](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest-definitions.html#MedicationRequest.dispenseRequest.validityPeriod) must be after the [PRE document's creation time](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-composition-medicationprescription-definitions.html#Composition.date) and after the [start date of duration](https://build.fhir.org/ig/hl7ch/ch-emed//StructureDefinition-ch-emed-medicationstatement-definitions.html#MedicationStatement.effective[x]) of treatment defined in the [MTP referenced by the PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest-definitions.html#MedicationRequest.extension:treatmentplan).
+* [PRE document's date of validity](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest.html) (`CHEMEDEPRMedicationRequest.validityPeriod` ) must be after the [PRE document's creation time](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-composition-medicationprescription.html) (`CHEMEDCompositionMedicationPrescription.date`) and after the [start date of duration](https://build.fhir.org/ig/hl7ch/ch-emed//StructureDefinition-ch-emed-medicationstatement.html) (`CHEMEDMedicationStatement.effective[x].effectiveDateTime`) of treatment defined in the [MTP referenced by the PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-document-medicationprescription.html) (`CHEMEDEPRMedicationRequest.treatmentplan`).

-* [Code](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication-definitions.html#Medication.code) of [medication](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest-definitions.html#MedicationRequest.medication[x]:medicationReference) should match the code of medication of referenced MTP.
+* Code of [medication](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication.html) should match the code of medication of the [MTP referenced by the PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-document-medicationprescription.html) (`CHEMEDEPRMedicationRequest.treatmentplan`).
-* If [lot number](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication-definitions.html#Medication.batch.lotNumber) is specified in referenced MTP, the PRE item should match it.
+* If [lot number](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication.html) (`CHEMEDEPRMedication.batch`) is specified in referenced MTP, [the one in the PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest.html) (`CHEMEDEPRMedicationRequest.medication[x]:medicationReference.batch`) should match it.
 #### PADV
 ##### PADV against a provisional PRE
-A "provisional PRE" is a prescription for which the [`CHEMEDEPRMedicationRequest.status`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest-definitions.html#MedicationRequest.status) is `SUBMITTED` or `PROVISIONAL` and for which a PADV `OK` has not been completed yet.
+A "provisional PRE" is a prescription for which the [`CHEMEDEPRMedicationRequest.status`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationrequest.html) is `SUBMITTED` or `PROVISIONAL` and for which a PADV `OK` has not been completed yet.
 * Medication cannot be changed.
 * Dosage instructions cannot be changed.
 * Substitution cannot be disallowed if the existing dispense includes one.